 So PET (polyester) has the potential to be recycled in a closed-loop recycling system.
 However, the actualization of that potential lies in a three step process: collection, conversion, and selling.

-Unfortunately, there is not currently a collection system for polyester textiles.
-Currently, PET can only enter the closed-loop recycling system through the form of a plastic with the recyclable label ‘1’.
+Unfortunately, collection systems for clothing are few and far between.
+What’s more, currently, PET can only enter the closed-loop recycling system through the form of a plastic with the recyclable label ‘1’.

 As far as conversion goes, the process of recycling can yield a significant carbon footprint.
 When PET is reclaimed and processed into polyester fibers for the use of polyester fabric, the material is sorted, shredded, melted, and dyed.
 The dyeing process is less consistent for reclaimed substances, so the process often uses more chemicals, energy, and water to achieve the desired effect than it would to dye a raw material.

 Since polyester is stain resistant, the dyeing process for raw polyester fabric is already energy, heat, water, and chemical intensive.
 Further, polyester fabric must be colored with disperse dyes.
-Disperse dyes are insoluble in water and must be applied in high acidic and extremely high temperature processes.
+Disperse dyes are insoluble in water.
+They must be applied in high acidic and extremely high temperature processes.

 does polyester contain BPA?

 In a study conducted on BPA-free plastic products that are designed to come in contact with food or drink, a wide variety of products were tested by exposure to just salt water or alcohol.
 Of the products tested, 70% released EA chemicals (chemicals that have estrogenic activity).
 After being exposed to conditions that the products would normally be subject to by consumer use (such as sunlight, washing and drying, or microwaving), more than 95% of the BPA-free products released chemicals that act like estrogen.
-Unfortunately, an assessment of the effects of these EA chemicals on our bodies is yet to be taken.
+Unfortunately, we’re still waiting for an assessment of the effects of these EA chemicals on our bodies.

 what is a polyester blend? what is poly cotton?